 African Lungfish can use their thin hind limbs to lift themselves off the bottom surface and propel themselves forward.
 This is probably possible because they can fill their lungs with air, adding to the buoyancy of their bodies in water.
 Scientists believe that lungfish may be closely related to the animals that were able to evolve and come of the water and onto land.

 African lungfish are omnivorous, eating a varied diet that includes frogs, fish and mollusks as well as tree roots and seeds.
-They grow between 6 ½ to 40 inches long, and can weigh up to nearly 8 pounds.
+They grow between 6 ½ and 40 inches long, and can weigh up to nearly 8 pounds.

 The female African lungfish lays its eggs in a nest in a weedy area of its habitat.
 Once the eggs hatch, the males guard the young for up to two months.
 The larvae have external gills that are reabsorbed during their metamorphosis into fully developed lungfish.
 As the African lungfish develops from juvenile to adult, its teeth fuse together to form tooth plates, which are used to chew its food.